rodrigo-rac2/BSTBasic/readme.md

 Task

 The height of a binary search tree is the number of edges between the tree's root and its furthest leaf.
-You are given a pointer, , pointing to the root of a binary search tree.
+You are given a pointer, root, pointing to the root of a binary search tree.
 Complete the getHeight function provided in your editor so that it returns the height of the binary search tree.

 Input Format